Scottish Women's Premier League: 2009–2019

 The women's leagues' move from a winter to a summer schedule (March–November), from 2009, saw a rise in attendances in its first seasons, and far fewer match postponements.

 In the 11-year era of the summer schedule in Scottish women's football, Glasgow City won every title and became one of the most dominant clubs in any national league in world football.
-Between the 2007–08 and 2015 seasons, City lost only four matches in the League, with squads including Jane Ross, Denise O'Sullivan (each a winner of the SWPL Players' Player of the Year), and Leanne Ross, who ultimately scored 250 goals in 12 seasons at the club.
+Between the 2007–08 and 2015 seasons, City lost only four matches in the League (including one match awarded against them retrospectively for an ineligible player); their squads included Jane Ross, Denise O'Sullivan (each a winner of the SWPL Players' Player of the Year), and Leanne Ross, who ultimately scored 250 goals in 12 seasons at the club.
 Glasgow City also won the domestic Treble in 2012, 2013, 2014 and 2015.

 Glasgow City considered applying to join the English league in 2013.
 Club co-founder Carol Anne Stewart commented, "the FA are investing seriously in women's football.
 This is where the SFA are miles behind.
 They don't recognise the potential".

 The issue of competitive imbalance was the catalyst for the separation of the top Scottish clubs into two reduced divisions, SWPL 1 and SWPL 2, in 2016.

 The first professional contracts in the SWPL were signed at Glasgow Girls (Glasgow Women) in 2016, by Lauren Coleman and Lauren Evans.
 The next full-time contracts were offered later by Rangers and Celtic.

 2020–present

 There were fears for the league's survival when the 2020 season was halted and eventually voided due to the COVID-19 pandemic.
-Along with other Scottish football organisations, the SWPL and SWF Championship received donations from the philanthropist James Anderson and from an anonymous donor: "The focus was to buy time so the women’s game could survive the COVID crisis until it was safe for football to return."
+Along with other Scottish football organisations, the SWPL and SWF Championship received donations from the philanthropist James Anderson and from an anonymous donor: "The focus was to buy time so the women's game could survive the COVID crisis until it was safe for football to return."
 The £437,500 total was the biggest investment in SWF to date.

 The 2020–21 season was completed, as Glasgow City won their 14th title in a row.
 In 2022, a majority of the 17 SWPL clubs voted to leave SWF and join the SPFL after months of negotiations between those parties and the SFA, and an SFA review from April 2020 until mid-2021, which resolved to improve governance of elite competitions.
 The decision was aimed at improving the league's commercial profile and broadcasting deal.
 The league maintained its two divisions and expanded to 20 clubs.
 The top two tiers of women's football are run within the SPFL by a separate board that includes the clubs' representatives.

+Trophies

+New trophies were introduced for the 2022–23 season: the main championship trophy topped with a golden crown, and the SWPL trophy on a smaller scale with a silver crown.
+Revamped branding and logos were also introduced.
+The trophies were made by British silverware manufacturers Thomas Lyte.